-In any case this article goes to the root cause of a lot of that behaviour, and I agree entirely.
-For me it all goes back to education and upbringing, and what it means to be a man.
+In any case, this article goes to the root cause of a lot of that behaviour, and I agree.
+For me, it all goes back to education and upbringing, and what it means to be a man.
 I can say this with some authority because I have been subject to these same forces, and the same forces have shaped and developed me.
-Much of my behaviour is a product of that – I’m a masculine, hard driving, aggressive character, attributes which have been admired amongst the brethren since I can remember; and I’ve been a womaniser, and encouraged in that with a nod and a wink by the brotherhood (what a double standard that is).
+Much of my behaviour is a product of that – I’m a masculine, hard-driving, aggressive character, attributes which have been admired amongst the brethren since I can remember; and I’ve been a womaniser, and encouraged in that with a nod and a wink by the brotherhood (what a double standard that is).
 Fortunately, in my case, I’m also self-aware enough to overlook those attributes.
 I can see how silly they are more often than not.
-I can take the micky, and have moved long past the point where they define me as a man.
+I can take the mickey, and have moved long past the point where they define me as a man.

 The problem is for many that they don’t get to that point.
-Instead their childhood innocence is gradually corrupted by the expectations and demands of a male society.
-Any sign of being sensitive is viewed as weakness (when in fact it is a strength), as is many of the notions we associate with gentle reflection.
-When it’s challenged, as it is more frequently these days, many men react with hostility because it is as if their very self is being attacked.
+Instead, their childhood innocence is gradually corrupted by the expectations and demands of a male society.
+Any sign of being sensitive is viewed as weakness (when, in fact, it is a strength), as are many of the notions we associate with gentle reflection.
+When it’s challenged, as it is more frequently these days, many men react with hostility because it feels as if their very self is being attacked.
 It’s not surprising so many react with violence – it’s binary age we live in (something else that needs changing).